-- o Subpoenas to produce documents;
+- Subpoenas to produce documents;

-- o Subpoenas to give evidence;
+- Subpoenas to give evidence;

 If you think that you have been left out of a Will, the Will maker may not have made ‘adequate provision’.
-In these cases, the court can step in and make an award from the estate.
+In these cases the court can step in and make an award from the estate.

 A case (Brennan v Mansfield & Ors SASC 83) was one of the first cases of a will for a person in a same sex relationship.
 But what makes the decision more interesting is the discussion about what amounts to “adequate provision”.

-‘Adequate provision’ is dependent upon a variety of factors including the size of the estate, the terms of the deceased’s will, the nature of the relationship between the deceased and the applicant, other beneficiaries of the estate, the applicant’s financial circumstances and the deceased’s intentions.
+What is considered to be ‘adequate provision’ is dependent upon a variety of factors including the size of the estate, the terms of the deceased’s will, the nature of the relationship between the deceased and the applicant, other beneficiaries of the estate, the applicant’s financial circumstances and the deceased’s intentions.

 You can appoint a person over the age of 18 to be a guardian for your children.
 This person is referred to as a ‘testamentary guardian.’
 The appointment of a guardian has to be done in accordance with the laws of the state of territory in which you reside otherwise it will be ineffective.

-There are more difficulties to overcome if you are separated from the child’s other parent, and you would like to appoint someone else apart from the surviving parent as the children’s guardian.
+There are more difficulties to overcome if you are separated from the child’s other parent and you would like to appoint someone else apart from the surviving parent as the children’s guardian.

-Your instructions on who cares for your children in the event of your death is a different consideration to who controls your finances and how they will be distributed to your children.
+Who cares for your children in the event of your death is a different consideration to who controls your finances and how they will be distributed to your children.
 You should consider whether the guardian should have access to financial assistance for your children through your executor and/or financial reimbursement.
 You can appoint different people or the same person to be your executor and testamentary guardian.

-When discussing how your finances should be controlled in the event of your death and an appointment of a guardian you need to consider your children and the guardian’s future needs including housing, education and medical expenses.
+When discussing how your finances should be controlled in the event of your death and an appointment of a guardian, you need to consider your children and the guardian’s future needs including housing, education and medical expenses.

-There are of course exceptions to this; for example, if you have received your inheritance in the form of a testamentary trust you may be able to exclude this from the asset pool.
+There are of course exceptions to this, for example if you have received your inheritance in the form of a testamentary trust you may be able to exclude this from the asset pool.

 If you are would like to protect your inheritance or are worried about the effect it may have on your property settlement you should contact one of our solicitors to discuss the options available to you.

 A trust is a way of controlling and protecting assets.
 There is a legal relationship between the trustee (who administers the trust) and the beneficiary (the person who receive the money or assets).
-The Trustee has a legal obligation to look after the trust; this can often mean investing or using the money wisely with the beneficiary’s interests in mind.
+The Trustee has a legal obligation to look after the trust, this can often mean investing or using the money wisely with the beneficiary’s interests in mind.

 The terms and conditions of the trust are set on in a Trust Deed.
-This is a legal document which specifies:
+This is a legal document which specifies;

-- Who the Trustee is;
+- Who the Trustee is

-- Who are the beneficiaries;
+- Who are the beneficiaries.

-- When and how the beneficiaries are to receive benefits from the trust;
+- When and how the beneficiaries are to receive benefits from the trust.

-- What the trustee must consider in administering the trust;
+- What the trustee must consider in administering the trust

 - Any other obligations or powers the trustee may have.

-A trust deed may also name an appointor, an appointor is someone who is independent from the trustee and has the ability to make changes to the terms of the trust including to appoint new trustees or beneficiaries.
+A trust deed may also name an appointor.
+An appointor is someone who is independent from the trustee and has the ability to make changes to the terms of the trust including to appoint new trustees or beneficiaries.
 In most cases the appointor will be a close relative of the principal beneficiary.

 The property which the trust consists of is called the capital.
 From there the trust can earn an income i.e. though rent, interest, dividends etc.